jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

 - **Concentrator**: provides communication capability between many low-speed, usually asynchronous channels and one or more high-speed, usually synchronous channels; usually different speeds, codes, and protocols can be accommodated on the low-speed side; multiplexed into one signal
 - **CDN**: Content Distribution Network is a large distributed system of servers deployed in multiple data centers, with a goal of Quality of Service (QoS) and availability requirements
 - **Control plane**: part of a network that controls how data packets are forwarded — meaning how data is sent from one place to another; e.g. the process of creating a routing table is considered part of the control plane; control of network functionality and programmability is directly made to devices at this layer
-- **Converged protocol**: combines/converges standard protocols (such as TCP/IP) with proprietary/non-standard ones; they can complicate enterprise-wide security engineering efforts requiring specialist knowledge
 - **Dense Wavelength Division Multiplexing (DWDM)**: by enabling multiple data streams or channels to be simultaneously transmitted over a single optical fiber, DWDM increases capacity and efficiency of the network
 - **DHCP**: Dynamic Host Configuration Protocol is an industry standard used to dynamically assign IP addresses to network devices
 - **Disassociation attack**: AKA deauthentication attack, is a type of denial-of-service (DoS) attack targeting Wi-Fi networks; it exploits the management frames used in the Wi-Fi protocol to forcibly disconnect (disassociate) a user’s device from a wireless access point (AP); these attacks can cause disruptions in network availability and can be used as part of a larger attack, such as a man-in-the-middle (MITM) attack